viveknarang/CatalogAPI/docs/source/index.html.md

 }
 ```

-This endpoint gets your your API access token.
-You need to send your customer ID and the API key that we provided you for using our SaaS platform.
-Upon receiving your valid credentials, the API will respond with a token with additional information including the validFor key which tells you how long this access token is valid for. please set **x-access-token** to the value of the **token** key, in the header of your subsequent API calls.
+This endpoint gets you your API access token.
+You need to send your customer ID and the API key that we provided you for using our platform.
+Upon receiving your valid credentials, the API will respond with a token with additional information including the validFor key which tells you how long this access token is valid for.
+Please set **x-access-token** to the value of the **token**, in the header of your subsequent API calls.

 ### HTTP Request